 Some dental policies may also help cover orthodontics (such as braces and retainers) and prosthodontics (such as dentures and bridges).

-Periodontal disease can start as minor gingivitis, but if not treated, can devastate your oral health.
-Fortunately, dental insurance can help reduce the costs of surgical and non-surgical treatments so you can stop periodontal disease and maintain a healthy smile.
+Periodontal disease can start as minor gingivitis, but if not treated, can affect your oral health.
+Fortunately, dental insurance can help reduce the costs of surgical and non-surgical treatments so you can prevent or slow down periodontal disease and maintain a healthy smile.

 Even if you believe you have excellent teeth, some dental diseases may not show themselves until it’s too late, so it's vital to have coverage and get regular cleanings.
 Speak with an Aflac agent about your options for covering routine appointments and periodontal treatments with dental insurance.